alahiff/docker-volume-cvmfs/README.md

 It provides a nicer interface to handle cvmfs volume definitions.

+This is based on https://gitlab.cern.ch/cloud-infrastructure/docker-volume-cvmfs/ but with changes (in progress!) to make it useful to people outside of CERN:
+* ability to handle repositories from multiple domains, not just cern.ch
+* will read in /etc/cvmfs/domain.d/\<your_domain\>.local config files (previously these were ignored)

 ## Requirements

 Docker 1.9.x or above, Kubernetes 1.2.x or above.